kiboschool/course-programming-2/src/lessons/db-and-vis/db-advantages.md

 - Faster performance

 ## Fewer bugs
 We already saw one advantage of using a database.
-The column names and table names are defined ahead of time.
+The column names and table names are defined beforehand.
 From then on, any typos in the column or table name are detected instantly because an error will be occur.
-An error is better than the program silently not working, like the bug in the JSON version of the Songs program.
+(This is better than the program silently not working).

-As you've learned, modeling data using databases can prevent lots of other kinds of subtle data corruption and integrity issues.
+In this way, modeling data using databases can prevent many kinds of subtle data corruption and integrity issues.

 ## Consistency
 Databases help ensure data consistency by enforcing constraints, such as data type and integrity rules, preventing invalid data from being entered.
 For example, if you try to enroll a student in a course that does not exist, a database can prevent such an error from happening.